thephpleague/period/docs/4.0/chart/labels.md

 ## Custom LabelGenerator

-You can create your own label generator by implementing the `League\Period\Chart\Chart\LabelGenerator` interface like shown below:
+You can create your own label generator by implementing the `LabelGenerator` interface like shown below:

 ~~~php
 <?php